levimatheri/javanar/README.md

 # javanar
-A java library for manipulating audio
+A java library for manipulating audio e.g. cutting